What is a Primary Refresh Token?

 - In this case, the MFA claim is not updated continuously, so the MFA duration is based on the lifetime set on the directory.

 - MFA during device registration: If an admin has configured their device settings in Azure AD to require MFA to register devices, the user needs to do MFA to complete the registration.
 During this process, the PRT that is issued to the user has the MFA claim obtained during the registration.
-This capability only applies to the user who did the join operation, not to other users who sign in to that device.
+This capability only applies to the registered owner of the device, not to other users who sign in to that device.

 - Similar to the WAM interactive sign in, the MFA claim is not updated continuously, so the MFA duration is based on the lifetime set on the directory.